-The patient becomes malnourished due to lack of appetite with nausea and vomiting, and due to the catabolic effect of the excess of blood toxins in the blood (what means an over-consumption of body nutrients, leading to a sort of a faster wear and tear of the body).
+The patient becomes malnourished due to lack of appetite with nausea and vomiting, and due to the catabolic effect of the excess of blood toxins in the blood (which means over-consumption of body nutrients, leading to a sort of faster wear and tear of the body).

 The excess of toxins also irritates the lining of the stomach and can cause bleeding from the stomach.

-The mood, the intellect and brain performance can be also affected.
+The mood, intellect and brain performance can be also affected.